romana/romana.github.io/how/background.md

 Allocating a /16 CIDR with 64K IP addresses to a single port does not make a lot of sense until you realize that for cloud computing networks, the host attached to this port is a virtualization host that will use these available IP addresses for local VMs or containers.

-For example, on the [Google Compute Engine]( https://cloud.google.com/compute/) IaaS platform, when you launch a Kubernetes VM, by default it is allocated a [complete /24 network]( http://kubernetes.io/v1.0/docs/admin/networking.html#how-to-achieve-this ) so that when a pod is launched on that VM, it gets one of the possible 255 IP addresses from within the assigned range.
+For example, on the [Google Compute Engine]( https://cloud.google.com/compute/) IaaS platform, when you launch a Kubernetes VM, by default it is allocated a [complete /24 network]( http://kubernetes.io/v1.0/docs/admin/networking.html#how-to-achieve-this ) so that when pods are launched on that VM, they will all be on the same network since they each get one of the addresses from within the assigned range.

-Using this as a simple baseline example, if you allocate a /24 range to each VM, having a /16 available for the entire virtualization host would accommodate up to 253 VMs (255 minus gateway and broadcast addresses).
+Using this as a simple baseline example, if you allocate a /24 network to each VM, having a /16 available for the entire virtualization host would accommodate up to 253 VMs (255 minus gateway and broadcast addresses).

 The diagram below shows the routed access datacenter design extended onto the virtualization hosts by configuring them as routers in the overall datacenter address hierarchy.
 The routers on the host forward traffic to one of 253 VMs, where each VM gets one of the available /24 networks for its own use.